Homebuyer Guide

 Will a mortgage lender refuse the loan if the survey flags the roof?

 Rarely outright.
 More often the lender applies a retention (holding back part of the loan until the work is done) or makes the mortgage conditional on a specialist report.
 Spray foam in the loft is the main exception that can stop a mortgage until it is inspected.
 In almost every case a costed repair quote or an independent NWRS report is the document that satisfies the lender and lets the purchase move on.
+If your survey has already flagged the roof, our next-steps guide explains what a flagged roof means for your mortgage in more detail.

 Qualified, Insured and Local

-Rated 5 stars by 49 homeowners.
+Rated 5 stars by 50 homeowners.
 Read our Google reviews.

 No pressure, no hard sell